3 results for tag: Compassion

 Reflections on Compassion

 "Compassion is not a relationship between the healer and the wounded.
 It's a relationship between equals.
 Only when we know our own darkness well can we be present with the darkness of others.
 Compassion becomes real when we recognize our shared humanity."
 Pema Chödrön "Compassion, however, is a renewable resource.
 When you are able to feel empathy but then extend a hand to alleviate someone’s pain, you are less likely to burn out.
 Research indicates that compassion and empathy use different regions of the brain and that compassion can combat empathetic distress.
-It is also important to remember that oftentimes, the smallest ...
+It is also important to remember that oftentimes, the smallest act of ...

 Acknowledging Pain Is Highest Form of Support

 Simply acknowledging someone else's pain or suffering is such a powerful means of support.
-It lets them know you are listening, you care and that they matter.
+It lets them know you are listening, you care, and that they matter.
 When someone we know is suffering, we want to help.
-For many of us, our initial response is to offer them advice, guidance or "positive thoughts".
+For many of us, our initial response is to offer them advice, guidance, or "positive thoughts".
 Our intention is in the right place, although not nearly as effective as acknowledging their experience.
 If your goal is to provide help that facilitates a change, I invite you to consider acknowledging them before any other form of support.

 ...